wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 The term "differential" comes from the concept of differences.
 	Differentiation refers to the changes or differences in output values of a function as the input changes.
-		The differentiation of function values is represented/expressed in the fact that the derivative is defined as the **limit of the difference quotient**.
-			This quotient is a [[Division#Ratio|ratio]] - i.e. a rate of change.
-				This ratio is called the **derivative**.
-					The derivative (i.e. the ratio of the change in output values to the change in the input values) represents how a small change in the input (independent variable) results in a change in the output (dependent variable).

-Refers to the process of finding the derivative of a function.
 #### Derivative as a Ratio of Differentials
 The derivative $f′(x)$ can be interpreted as the ratio of the differential of the function $dy$ to the differential of the variable $dx$:
     $$\LARGE f'(x) = \frac{dy}{dx} \quad \text{and} \quad dy = f'(x) \, dx$$